TomArcher/technical-blog/content/posts/meeting-diet/index.md

 At first, I asked the AI for a quick visualization.
 The initial result was a plain vertical bar chart: it technically worked, but it looked generic and wasn't presentation-ready.
 Specifically, I realized the graph needed to:

-- sort meetings by efficiency,
+- Sort meetings by efficiency
-- show labels clearly,
+- Show labels clearly
-- differentiate meetings to attend vs decline with a legend,
+- Differentiate meetings to attend vs decline with a legend
-- and generally look like something I'd actually show a team.

 **Prompt:**